visrealm/pico9918/README.md

 A drop-in replacement for a classic TMS9918A VDP using a Raspberry Pi Pico.

-The TMS9918A emulation is handled by my [vrEmuTms9918 library](https://github.com/visrealm/vrEmuTms9918) which is included as a submodule here.
+The TMS9918A emulation is handled by my [vrEmuTms9918 library](https://github.com/visrealm/vrEmuTms9918) which is included as a submodule here

 ## Supported devices